 What are predatory lending practices?
 Federal law doesn't explicitly give a definition of "predatory lending," and state laws describe predatory lending in different ways.

-Predatory lending is a term typically used to describe unconscionable lending practices where a borrower is provided with an unfair loan.
+Generally, predatory lending is a term typically used to describe unconscionable lending practices where a borrower is provided with an unfair loan.
 The Office of the Comptroller of the Currency (OCC), which regulates and supervises all national banks and federal savings associations, has described predatory lending as the disregard of basic principles of loan underwriting.

-Predatory lending encompasses several different types of abuses that loan originators may engage in.
+Predatory lending encompasses several different types of abuses that loan originators might engage in.
 According to the OCC, the fundamental characteristic of predatory lending is "the aggressive marketing of credit to prospective borrowers who simply cannot afford the credit on the terms being offered."

-There is no bright line that a loan must cross to be considered predatory; an assessment must be made on a case by case basis.
+Ultimately, there's no bright line that a loan must cross to be considered predatory; an assessment must be made on a case by case basis.
 In court cases, the court will look at each of the factors making up the loan and decide whether the factors, taken as a whole, constitute predatory lending.